meilisearch/documentation/learn/advanced/asynchronous_operations.md

 The above code sample will return all tasks `enqueued` **after** 11:49:53 am on 11 Oct 2020.
 It will start with the tasks `enqueued` at 11:49:54 am on 11 Oct 2020.

 ::: note
-The date filters are exclusive, meaning you can only filter tasks before or after a specified date.
+Date filters are exclusive, meaning you can only filter tasks before or after a specified date.
 :::

 #### Combine filters